Alyxn-Official/Alyxn-Official/README.md

 <img alt="LOGO" src="https://image.noelshack.com/fichiers/2022/10/6/1647109409-logo-white-large.png"/>

 # Hi there !
-I'm Alyxen 👋
+I'm Alyxn 👋

 <h3> Presentation: 📌

-I am Alyxen, I am a student in Digital Systems, I learn in my spare time front end and serverside programming, I plan to integrate a school that will allow me to specialize in this field.
+I am Alyxn, I am a student in Digital Systems, I learn in my spare time front end and serverside programming, I plan to integrate a school that will allow me to specialize in this field.
 I want to become a fully fullstack developer, take a look at my skills below.

 <h3> My skills: 🔧